 In connection with the offering of the notes, the underwriters may engage in overallotment, stabilizing transactions and syndicate covering transactions.
 Overallotment involves sales in excess of the offering size, which creates a short position for the underwriters.
 Stabilizing transactions involve bids to purchase the notes in the open market for the purpose of pegging, fixing or maintaining the price of the notes.
-Syndicate covering transactions and syndicate covering transactions and syndicate covering transactions and syndicate covering transactions may have the effect of preventing or retarding a decline in the market price of the notes or cause the price of the notes to be higher than it would otherwise be in the absence of those transactions.
+Syndicate covering transactions involve purchases of the notes in the open market after the distribution has been completed in order to cover short positions.
+Stabilizing transactions and syndicate covering transactions may have the effect of preventing or retarding a decline in the market price of the notes or cause the price of the notes to be higher than it would otherwise be in the absence of those transactions.
 If the underwriters engage in stabilizing or syndicate covering transactions, they may discontinue them at any time.

-We expect that delivery of the notes will be made to investors on or about , 2020, which will be the business day following the date of this prospectus supplement (such settlement being referred to as "T+").
+We expect that delivery of the notes will be made to investors on or about June 24, 2020, which will be the fifth business day following the date of this prospectus supplement (such settlement being referred to as "T+5").
 Under Rule 15c-6-1 under the Exchange Act, trades in the secondary market are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade notes prior to the second business day prior to delivery of the notes hereunder will be required, by virtue of the fact that the notes initially settle in T+ , to specify an alternate settlement arrangement at the time of any such trade to prevent a failed settlement.
+Accordingly, purchasers who wish to trade notes prior to the second business day prior to delivery of the notes hereunder will be required, by virtue of the fact that the notes initially settle in T+5, to specify an alternate settlement arrangement at the time of any such trade to prevent a failed settlement.
 Purchasers of the notes who wish to trade the notes prior to the second business day prior to their date of delivery hereunder should consult their advisors.